ka-reem/BuildingsBenchTutorial/Readme.md

 __Visualize-Time-Series-Data__: [TBD]

-__Intro-SLURM:__ SLURM is a resource package manager.
-It is used by some of the fastest computers in the world such as the Frontier system at Oak Ridge National Laboratory, Perlmutter at
+__Intro-SLURM:__ SLURM is a resource manager used by some of the world’s fastest supercomputers, including Frontier at Oak Ridge National Laboratory and Perlmutter at Lawrence Berkeley National Laboratory.
+In this tutorial, you will learn how to create SLURM (sbatch) scripts and submit jobs through the SLURM workload manager.

 ### Deep-Learning-Modules
 [TBD]